5 top mistakes new and seasoned business owners do when hiring staff

 Surprisingly, many business managers offering jobs to candidates on “gut feeling” alone.
 This can be devastating for a business.

-There are a range of other checks and tests that are available and may be appropriate, depending on the role you are recruiting for.
-For example: Criminal history, Health and / or drug test, personality and psychological assessments.
+There is a range of other checks and tests that are available and may be appropriate, depending on the role you are recruiting for.
+For example Criminal history, Health and/or drug test, personality, and psychological assessments.